YaleMRRC/YaleNeuroConnect/README.md

          1.2.2 Enter "id:3276" in the text search field.

       1.3.
-Select your Collection, add the data to your 'Workspace', then your 'Filter Cart'.
+Select your Collection, add the data to your "Workspace", then your "Filter Cart".

       1.4.
 Once your filter cart is done updating, click "Create Data Package/Add Data to Study"